luciusmagn/magnusi.tech/posts/huoh.md

 later.
 Besides, grease can sometimes fly out of the pan and he didn't want to have a dirty shirt.

-And so he got up, readied the pan, turned on the stove, took out the butter and cracked some eggs.
+And so he got up, readied the pan, turned on the stove, took out the butter, and cracked some eggs.
 He preemptively put a plate on the table and took out a knife and a fork.
 There was also a book on the table.
 It was about Roman law, which is one of the first legal topics law students examined during their studies.